the-code-magician/articles/_articles/covid-19.md

 ## Social distancing

 Social distancing means keeping a safe space between individuals who are not from the same household.
+Social distancing measures include keeping a distance of 1.5-2 meters from people, avoid hugs, handshakes, kisses and other tradional ways of greeting that require direct contact.

 ## Lockdowns